📰4th Grade News 📰

-- 4.G3.1 Explain how the location and use of resources affects human settlement and movement (Pueblo and Navajo assignment: in process
+4.G3.1 Explain how the location and use of resources affects human settlement and movement (Pueblo and Navajo assignment: in process

 Essential Questions for the week:

-4.E1U1.7 Develop and/or revise a model using various rock types, fossils location, and landforms to show evidence that Earth’s surface has changed over time.
+4.E1U1.7 Develop and/or revise a model using various rock types, fossil location, and landforms to show evidence that Earth’s surface has changed over time.